Supported Gateway Use Cases

 -

-Base licensing - This is the standard foundational license that enables basic firewall and networking functionality, such as stateful firewalling, routing and NAT features.
+Base licensing - Enables basic firewall and networking functionality, such as stateful firewalling, routing and NAT features.
+This is a standard foundational license that is mandatory for all deployments.

 -